honestbleeps/Reddit-Enhancement-Suite/README.md

 # RES - Reddit Enhancement Suite

 RES is suite of modules to enhance your Reddit browsing experience.

-For general documentation, see the [RES Wiki](http://redditenhancementsuite.com:8080/wiki/)
+For general RES documentation, see the [Reddit Enhancement Suite Wiki](http://redditenhancementsuite.com:8080/wiki/)

-## Note
+### Introduction

 Hi there!
 Thanks for checking out RES on GitHub.
 A few important notes: